erikfarhanmalik/rest-api-dummy/README.md

 ## How to run ##
 mvn spring-boot:run -Drun.jvmArguments="-Ddummyapi.folder=D:\\eclipse-workspace\\rms-web-application\\src\\main\\resources\\templates\\natural\\ajax-contract\\"

+## Note: ##
-note: -Ddummyapi.folder is the folder location of json files
+-Ddummyapi.folder is the folder location of json files
+If you're not specified the location, default for location is `src/main/resources/jsons` inside the app

 ## How to consume ##
 use http://localhost:9000/api/{file-name-of-a-json}
 ex. http://localhost:9000/api/employee (will read employee.json in the specified folder)
+ex. http://localhost:9000/api/employee-403 (will read employee-403.json in the specified folder) and give 403 as HTTP response code.